-- Appendix A is a guide to using the VMS DECwindows font compiler. - Appendix B lists routines that require Xlib to issue protocol requests to the server. - Appendix C lists named VMS DECwindows colors. - Appendix D lists VMS DECwindows fonts.
+- Appendix A is a guide to using the VMS DECwindows font compiler. - Appendix B lists routines that require Xlib to issue protocol requests to the server. - Appendix C lists the VMS DECwindows named colors. - Appendix D lists VMS DECwindows fonts.